 Nature Center/Museum open Tues-Sat.
 9am-5pm

 Here's another destination with a welcoming nature center (which means, among other things, indoor bathrooms and a warm place to change a diaper).
 The Woodsy Trail Loop is a roughly 15-minute (depending on your speed), round-trip loop that passes two ponds and is often host to squirrels, lizards, birds, and an abundance of native plants.
 Another trail option takes you along a foot path through a coastal sage plant environment.
 This trail leads to the San Gabriel River Trail (a trail option when you're stroller-free) and features glimpses of rabbits, squirrels, egrets, and herons.
 Ask for maps and directions in the nature center (all trails are close by).
-Family Nature Walks are offered on the first Saturday of the month, from 9am-11am.
-Family Night Hikes are also offered.
 Call 626.575.5523 for more details.

 5. Franklin Canyon Park